gvwilson/thirdbit/src/fiction/santas/index.md

 Finner shrugged.
 "Where would I go?
-Really, I'm just embarrased I didn't figure it out sooner.
+Really, I'm just embarrassed I didn't figure it out sooner.
 The santasaurus,"
 he went on as Elfabot cocked its head, hoping he sounded more confident than he felt.